 Accommodation

-Gothia Towers was our home for two nights.
-The shiny complex is tall with views over the theme park rides of Liseberg amusement park.
+The tall, shiny complex of Gothia Towers was our home for two nights which gave us views over the theme park rides of Liseberg amusement park.

 The next day we got a bus to the airport (which went from outside our hotel) and picked up our hire car.
 We loaded up the vehicle and the road trip began in earnest.